yum-food/Tooner/README.md

 2. I am not a graphics expert.
 3. Stability is a non-goal.
 Keywords are likely to change in the interest of performance and simplicity.

+To use it, import the git repo into your project's Assets folder then select the shader `yum_food/Tooner`.

 ### Strawman FAQ